Solace Bar: History

 It was opened in January 2025 by James Keogh, Chris Harris, Ollie Strong and Elliot Gooding.
 Ollie Strong and Chris Harris previously co-founded the event series 'Static Naarm' alongside some other friends; while James Keogh and Elliot Gooding co-founded the event series and label Circuit|Breaker whilst living in Sydney during the lockout-laws.
 All four eventually worked together alongside some others under the brand 'Static' prior to founding the Solace Nightclub.

 The location of the bar was previously occupied by a business named 'the croft institute', which was a science-themed nightclub that operated between 2001 - 2020.

 Description

 The nightclub contains three levels.
 On ground level is a bar, first floor contains couches, and the second floor contains a dance-floor equipped with a Funktion-One Evolution 2 sound system.
 Photography is banned on the dance-floor.
 The entire venue has a capacity for 250 people.
 It has a 3AM operating license.

 The club's music selection has been described as leaning into local talent, with strong ties to the Berlin sound.
+Resident DJ's include the likes of TEEJAY (aka.
+Thomas Jhomas) and Bby Cass.